Esri/idp/Documentation/SAML/Active Directory Federation Services.md

     > **CAUTION:** Manually typing values instead of selecting them from the drop-down menus creates user-defined attributes and could result in errors.
 For best results, use the drop-down menus to specify values.

-    With this claim, AD FS sends attributes with the names `givenname`, `surname`, `email`, and `group membership` to ArcGIS Online after authenticating the user.
-ArcGIS Online then uses the values received in the `givenname`, `surname`, and `email` attributes and populates the first name, last name, and email address of the user account.
+    With this claim, AD FS sends attributes with the names `givenname`, `surname`, `email`, and `group membership` to ArcGIS after authenticating the user.
+ArcGIS then uses the values received in the `givenname`, `surname`, and `email` attributes and populates the first name, last name, and email address of the user account.
 The values in the group attribute are used to update the user's group membership.

     > **Note:** If you selected the **Enable SAML based group membership** option when registering AD FS as the SAML IDP, membership for each user is obtained from the SAML assertion response received from the identity provider every time the user successfully signs in.
 For information on linking SAML groups, see [Create groups](https://doc.arcgis.com/en/arcgis-online/share-maps/create-groups.htm).

-16. Click **Finish** to finish configuring the AD FS IDP to include ArcGIS Online as a relying party.
+16. Click **Finish** to finish configuring the AD FS IDP to include ArcGIS as a relying party.